Manage Health data on your iPhone, iPad or Apple Watch

 3. Data from apps and Bluetooth devices.

-When you add a new data source, it appears above all other apps and devices that contribute data in Health.
+When you add a new data source, it appears above all apps and devices that contribute data in Health.
 You can change the order of sources at any time.

-View your data sources
+View and prioritise your data sources

 1. Open the Health app on your iPhone or iPad.